franco148/Java-Exercises/README.md

-# TestContinuousIntegrationProcess001
+# Java Exercises and Examples
-This repository is to test Continuous Integration with Jenkis and TFS installer
+This repository is to test some concepts.
+Put into practice the theory with practice.